-The Nazi regime developed an array of combat vehicles during the course of WWII.
-The majority have accompanying documentation to allow historians to develop a better understanding of their use during the conflict.
+The Germans developed an array of combat vehicles over the course of the Second World War.
+The majority have accompanying documentation that allow historians to develop an understanding of their use.
 However, there’s one that’s simply an enigma, with no one quite sure of its purpose: the Kugelpanzer.

-Not much is known about the Kugelpanzer, and much of what’s assumed about it is the result of speculation.
-No documentation has been recovered regarding its design or purpose.
-However, it’s assumed it was produced by Krupp, which produced various military vehicles during WWII.
+Not much is known about the Kugelpanzer, and what’s assumed is the result of speculation, as no documentation has been recovered regarding its design or purpose.
+However, it’s assumed it was produced by Krupp, which produced various military vehicles during World War II.

 Given its rather small size, it was likely only powered by a single person.
-The drive was located behind the driver, and the steering wheel was in the rear.
-This served as a way to shift the vehicle’s center of gravity and provide support for rotary movements carried out by its wheels.
+The drive was located behind the operator, and the steering wheel was in the rear.
+This served as a way of shifting the vehicle’s center of gravity and providing support for rotary movements carried out by its wheels.

 From there, the rest is up for debate.
-According to an estimate from Russian Popular Mechanics, the Kugelpanzer was rather slow, traveling a meager 5 miles per hour.
-There’s also a slit in the front that likely doubled as a viewing slot and a place from which a machine gun, either a 7.92mm MG34 or MG42, could be shot.
+According to an estimate from Russian Popular Mechanics, the Kugelpanzer was rather slow, traveling a meager 5 MPH.
+There’s also a slit in the front that likely doubled as a viewing slot and a place from which a machine gun, either a 7.9 2mm MG-34 or MG-42, could be shot.

-Much of what is known about the Kugelpanzer comes from one specimen that the Soviet Red Army captured from the Japanese Kwantung Army in Manchuria in 1945.
-It’s believed to be the only one still in existence, and it is currently on display at the Kubinka Tank Museum in the Odintsovsky District of Moscow Oblast.
+Much of what is known about the Kugelpanzer comes from one the Red Army captured from the Japanese Kwantung Army in Manchuria in 1945.
+It’s believed to be the only one still in existence, and is currently on display at the Kubinka Tank Museum.
 Upon its capture, the model was repainted and its drive mechanism removed.
 The original paintwork was restored in 2000.

 It’s currently not clear what metal makes up the vehicle’s exterior, as samples are not allowed to be taken.
-As well, there’s no evidence to show it or any other Kugelpanzers ever saw combat, at least in the European theater.
+As well, there’s no evidence to show it or other Kugelpanzers ever saw combat, at least in the European Theater.

 What is known is that its design is similar to that of other military vehicles.
 These include WWI’s Treffas-Wagen, the Tsar Tank, inventor A.J.
 Richardson’s Tumbleweed Tank, and the War Tank on One Wheel.
 However, none were as peculiar.